 By adding solar hot water to the mix we can decrease the amount of energy used year round by providing direct solar heat for domestic hot water in the warmer months and increasing the supply temperature to the HP in the winter months, thereby increasing the system performance.
 Depending on the number of solar panels attached, the COP of the system can be considerably higher than 5.

-We are now designing systems around the Ecologix heat pump line.
-These cold climate heat pumps (CCHP) are designed and built in Ontario and come in air to air units and air to water units which we use for heating floors and radiators.
+We are now designing systems around the Elios heat pump line.
+These cold climate heat pumps (CCHP) use the same technology as the Mitsubishi and Fujitsu (which we also install) and come in air to air units and air to water units which we use for heating floors and radiators.

-The picture at left, with the brick wall, shows the outdoor evaporator part of the heat pump in a residential application.
+The picture above, with the brick wall, shows the outdoor evaporator part of the heat pump in a residential application.
 The compressor and controls are in the basement as is the buffer tank which is used to store the heat.
-An update (Jan 2015) on the HP installed: After nearly one year, the A2W heat pump has provided full heating when the weather is -10C or above.
-Only below this temperature is the back up boiler needed.
-The home is insulated and air sealed to reasonable standards of 25 years ago but certainly not for todays standards.
+An update (Jan 2015) on the HP installed: After nearly one year, the A2W heat pump has provided full heating when the weather is -20C or above.
+Only below this temperature is the back up heating needed.
+The home is insulated and air sealed to reasonable standards of 25 years ago but certainly not for today’s standards.
 With some extra insulating and air sealing work, this heat pump could provide for the entire heating needs.
 Given that it is providing heat to old cast iron radiators, we feel that it has excellent performance.

-Shown at left is the climate chamber with the outdoor climate through the door on the right and the indoor climate through the door on the left.
+Shown below is the climate chamber with the outdoor climate through the door on the right and the indoor climate through the door on the left.
 The parts can be separated to access and make changes to the wall structure being tested.

 We also carry the Fujitsu line of high efficiency ductless heat pumps.
 These are useful when the heat load of the area is low enough or the area is open concept.
 In the right conditions, an ductless ASHP can be used on each floor of the house.
 A Fujitsu HP is being used to in the above climate chamber to maintain the 20°C indoor comfort level.